EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Technological optimism disconnected from infrastructure reality
+Technological optimism disconnected from infrastructure realities

 Discover how another country covers this same story.